SpiffyJUNIOR/chicagoRP-settings-gui/README.md

 client settings gui for chicagoRP (in-development darkrp server)

 # status
-stable enough for other developers to use, but I highly recommend waiting categories to be rehauled
+stable enough for other developers to use, but I highly recommend waiting for categories to be rehauled

 # to-do
 [x] - base layout